MadScie254/MadScie254/README.md

 To pursue my passion, I joined Moringa School, where I earned a Certificate in Data Science and Machine Learning.
 This experience introduced me to predictive modeling, statistical analysis, and machine learning.
 It was here that I became skilled in Python, which has since been my preferred tool for data analysis.

-Currently, I am advancing my expertise by pursuing a Master’s degree in Data Science at Cooperative University Kenya.
+Currently, I am advancing my expertise by pursuing a Master’s degree in Data Science at the Cooperative University of Kenya.
 I am particularly interested in deep learning models and their potential to change various sectors, including healthcare and finance.

 ---